KozGit/DOOM-3-BFG-VR/README.txt

 	11) GETTING THE SOURCE CODE

-	12) COMPILING ON WIN32 WITH VISUAL C++ 2013 EXPRESS / COMMUNITY
+	12) COMPILING ON WINDOWS WITH VISUAL C++ 2013, 2015, OR 2017 EXPRESS / COMMUNITY

-	13) COMPILING ON WIN32 WITH VISUAL C++ 2017

-	14) COMPILING ON LINUX
+	13) COMPILING ON LINUX

-	15) BUG REPORTS
+	14) BUG REPORTS

-	16) LICENSE
+	15) LICENSE

-	17) CODE LICENSE EXCEPTIONS
+	16) CODE LICENSE EXCEPTIONS